AllMangasReader-dev/AMR/README.md

 AllMangasReader developer branch has the lastest changes made to the AllMangasReader Chrome Extension.

-Get our lastest stable version from http://allmangasreader.com
+Get our lastest stable version from http://allmangasreader.com, also get support on our forums in http://allmangasreader.com/forum

 PLUGINS
 -------------